 Botany and Zoology From understanding why water is important to a plant, to learning about the vital functions of a bird, children truly are fascinated every step of the way about life around them.

-Spanish The approach used for the Spanish program combines the use of gestures, songs/music, storytelling, art and error analysis.
+French The approach used for the French program combines the use of gestures, songs/music, storytelling, art and error analysis.
 The program begins at the Kindergarten level.

 Elements of our Art curriculum: